 Listed below are the hardware parts that can be used in order to recreate a complete Kasadaka.
 Of course, the relevance of the different parts is context-dependent.
-Necessary parts are a Linux Based computer and a compatible 3G GSM dongle.
+Necessary parts are a Raspberry Pi, a compatible 3G GSM dongle and a Real Time Clock module.

-In our case, we chose for a Raspberry Pi 2 B, which runs an adapted version of Debian called Raspbian.
+We use a Raspberry Pi 3 B, which runs an adapted version of Debian called Raspbian.
 The reason we chose the Pi is that it is low-cost, small-sized and has a large social community of developers.
-The open source character of the Pi allows for motivated developers to contribute to the development of the Kasadaka.
+The open source character of the Pi allows us to make use of all the packages that are available and promotes collaboration with the developer community.

 The Huawei E169 dongle is Raspberry Pi compatible and works when installing Asterisk on the device.* We used the Huawei E169 GSM dongle to make this possible, but there are more releases and brands that can be connected to the Raspberry Pi.
-However, be careful, since not all of the GSM dongles are supported by the Raspberry Pi.*
+However, be careful, since not all of the GSM dongles are supported by the chan_dongle Asterisk extension that interfaces with the dongle.*

 The chosen screen is from Adafruit and is available in 2.8" and 3.5".
 There are more screens available, which depends on the service that is developed.
 Most of the services that were created for the Kasadaka so far did not need a screen.
 DigiVet for example usees a screen to guide the user through a decision making process.